COVID-19 AND OMICRON: Updates & Information

 I’d rather see an online doctor, is that possible?

 Yes, no problem.
 Book an appointment with our Online Doctors at Bettr.co.nz.
 If you’re an enrolled patient, it’s only $10 to see the doctor.

-How do I know I’ll be safe from COVID-19 at a clinic?
+How do I know I’ll be ok with COVID-19 and Omicron at a clinic?

 Your safety is our #1 concern.
-We’ve done a lot of things over lockdown including screening everyone who visits our clinics for symptoms and testing our staff regularly, wearing full PPE where appropriate and N95 masks and rearranging the waiting areas for safe social distancing.
+There are risks but we do a lot of things such as screening everyone who visits our clinics for symptoms and testing our staff regularly, wearing full PPE where appropriate and N95 masks and rearranging the waiting areas for safe social distancing.

 You’re safe to come in – we have masks on hand if you don’t have your own.

-Do I have to pay if I need a COVID test?
+Do I have to pay if I need a COVID/Omicron test?

 No you don’t have to pay.
 If you come in for COVID symptoms, your consultation is FREE if you take a COVID test.